-At Least 10 Killed, Dozens Injured, In Paris Apartment Fire
+At Least 10 Killed, Dozens Injured In Paris Apartment Fire

 A fire gutted an apartment building in Paris early Tuesday, killing at least 10 people and injuring dozens.
 Investigators say they believe the fire was a result of arson.
 A suspect is in custody.

-More than 200 firefighters battled the blaze over several hours, and neighboring buildings were evacuated, The Associated Press reports.
+More than 200 firefighters battled the blaze over several hours, and neighboring buildings were evacuated, the Associated Press reports.
 Some in the apartment building climbed onto the roof to escape the flames; others tried to climb out the windows.
 Firefighters saved more than 50 people, officials told reporters.

 The suspect is a 40-year-old woman who lived in the building.
 French Interior Minister Christophe Castaner said she had mental health issues.
-Witnesses say they saw her setting fire to a trashcan and a car just before the fire began, NPR's Paris Correspondent Eleanor Beardsley reports.
+Witnesses say they saw her setting fire to a trash can and a car just before the fire began, NPR's Paris correspondent Eleanor Beardsley reports.

-"The fire broke out after midnight in an apartment building in Paris's 16th arrondissement, one of the most wealthy districts in the city," Beardsley says.
+"The fire broke out after midnight in an apartment building in Paris' 16th arrondissement, one of the most wealthy districts in the city," Beardsley says.
 "Witnesses describe a blazing inferno that took hours to put out."

 "When we arrived, we were faced with an apocalyptic situation.
 Lots of people were calling for help from the windows," a fire department spokesman said, according to the AP.